redeyes/redeyes/README.md

 Over the days that followed, I *leveled-up*, as they say, and found out you could write a huge collection of combinators that allow you to create just about any HTTP REST API you want.

+Combinators to match paths.
+Combinators to match query string parameters.
+Combinators to match HTTP method types.
+Combinators to decode requests and encode responses.
+Combinators for alternation (try one handler, then try another handler).

+Combinators, combinators, combinators!

 Here's a simple example taken from Noel Welsh's [online book](http://noelwelsh.com/blueeyes/intro.html) on BlueEyes:

 ```scala